hapr05/generator-scaffold-js/README.md

 ## Synopsis

 **scaffold-js** is an opionated Yeoman generator to create a full stack web page/application.

-To give full credit, scaffold-js is inspired by, but shares no code with, JHipster.
-JHipster is a fantastic project and, if you are a Java programmer, it is well worth checking out.
+scaffold-js implements a NodeJS service layer with MongoDB and an Angular JS/Bootstrap client layer.

 ## Documentation